Synthetify/synthetify-protocol/docs/docs/solana.md

 slug: /solana
 ---

-Solana is an open source blockchain project.
+Solana is an open-source blockchain project.
 Its architecture is based on Proof of History.
-The main assumption of its architecture is to prove existence of combination software algorithms set and blockchain implementation which removes software as a performance bottleneck.
+The main assumption of its architecture is to prove the existence of a combination of software algorithms set and blockchain implementation which removes software as a performance bottleneck.

 Solana has a mechanism for time synchronization.
-All nodes elect the one node leader, which provides universal source of time for all of them in a decentralized network, which means that transactions need less time to be verified.
+All nodes elect the one node leader, which provides a universal source of time for all of them in a decentralized network, which means that transactions need less time to be verified.

 For more information, please see its official [documentation](https://docs.solana.com/introduction).